T

 Insider tips

-• Learn a few basic French phrases; while English is common in tourist areas, locals appreciate the effort.
+• Learn a few basic French phrases; it's appreciated.

 Packing highlights